Tertullian: Life

 Scant reliable evidence exists regarding Tertullian's life; most knowledge comes from passing references in his own writings.
 Roman Africa was famous as the home of orators, and that influence can be seen in his writing style with its archaisms or provincialisms, its glowing imagery and its passionate temper.
 He was a scholar with an excellent education.
-He wrote at least three books in Greek.
-In them, he refers to himself, but none of them is extant.
+He wrote at least three books in Koine Greek; none of them are extant.

 Some sources describe him as Berber.
 The linguist René Braun suggested that he was of Punic origin but acknowledged that it is difficult to decide since the heritage of Carthage had become common to the Berbers.
-Tertullian's own understanding of his ethnicity has been questioned.
-He referred to himself as Poenicum inter Romanos (lit.
+Tertullian's own understanding of his ethnicity has been questioned: He referred to himself as Poenicum inter Romanos (lit.
 'Punic among Romans') in his book De Pallio and claimed Africa as his patria.
-According to church tradition, Tertullian was raised in Carthage and was thought to be the son of a Roman centurion.
+According to church tradition, Tertullian was raised in Carthage.
+Jerome claimed that Tertullian's father held the position of centurio proconsularis ("aide-de-camp") in the Roman army in Africa.

 Tertullian has been claimed to have been a trained lawyer and an ordained priest.
 Those assertions rely on the accounts of Eusebius of Caesarea, Church History, II, ii.
 4, and Jerome's De viris illustribus (On famous men) chapter 53.
-Jerome claimed that Tertullian's father held the position of centurio proconsularis ("aide-de-camp") in the Roman army in Africa.

-Further, Tertullian has been thought to be a lawyer, based on his use of legal analogies and on an identification of him with the jurist Tertullianus, who is quoted in the Pandects.
+Tertullian has also been thought to be a lawyer, based on his use of legal analogies and on an identification of him with the jurist Tertullianus, who is quoted in the Pandects.
 Although Tertullian used a knowledge of Roman law in his writings, his legal knowledge does not demonstrably exceed what could be expected from a sufficient Roman education.
-The writings of Tertullianus, a lawyer of the same cognomen, exist only in fragments and do not explicitly denote a Christian authorship.
-Finally, any notion of Tertullian being a priest is also questionable.
+The writings of Tertullianus, a lawyer of the same agnomen, exist only in fragments and do not explicitly denote a Christian authorship.
+The notion of Tertullian being a priest is also questionable.
 In his extant writings, he never describes himself as ordained in the church and seems to place himself among the laity.